QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 `here <https://github.com/QuantEcon/TaxSmoothing/blob/master/lq_markov.py>`__

-The class takes a variable number of arguments, to allow for there to be an arbitrary :math:`N` states of the world.
-To accomodate this, the matrices for each state of the world must be held in a “namedtuple”.
-The value and policy functions are then found by iterating on the system of algebraic matrix Riccati equations.
+The class takes a variable number of arguments, to allow for there to be an arbitrary :math:`N` states of the world

+To accomodate this, the
+matrices for each state of the world must be held in a “namedtuple”

+ The value and policy functions are then found by iterating on the system of algebraic matrix Riccati equations

 The solutions for :math:`P,F,\rho` are stored in Python “dictionaries”

 The class also contains a “method”, for simulating the model.
-This is an extension of a similar method in the LQ class, adapted to take into account the fact that the model’s matrices depend on the state of the world
+This is an extension of a similar method in the ``LQ`` class, adapted to take into account the fact that the model’s matrices depend on the state of the world

-Below we import all functionality from this code.
+Below we import all functionality from this code

 (You should download `the
 file <https://github.com/QuantEcon/TaxSmoothing/blob/master/lq_markov.py>`__